sjmamani/sjmamani/README.md

 ## Welcome to my GitHub profile 👋

-- 🔭 I’m currently working on [Grupo Assa](https://grupoassa.com)
+- 🔭 I’m currently working on [IT Patagonia](https://www.itpatagonia.com/en/.com)
-- 🌱 I’m currently learning Flutter Web
+- 🌱 I’m currently learning Flutter Clean Architecture
 - 🤔 I’m looking for help with VR with Unity for Android Apps
 - 💬 Ask me about Angular and Flutter stuffs
 - 📫 How to reach me: [Twitter - @santiagojmamani](https://twitter.com/santiagojmamani) and [LinkedIn](https://www.linkedin.com/in/joaquin-santiago-mamani/)